In May 2020, Google announced it would prioritise page experience and see core web vitals as a ranking signal.

 What Google Core Web Vitals Mean For SEO

-With core web vitals added to page experience signals, that means that they will play a role in ranking.
-If you have excellent scores, you can rank higher than your competitors, so you need to take them seriously.
+With core web vitals added to page experience signals, they will play a role in ranking.
+If your website passes the core web vitals assessment, you can rank higher than your competitors, so you need to take them seriously.

 Of course, quality content is still king for SEO.
 According to Google, if you have better content than your competitors, it will rank you higher, but when the content quality is the same or about the same, it will rank those with better core web vitals higher.